-As at year-end 2022, the main outsourced functions were:
+As at year-end 2023, the main outsourced functions were:

-- Internal audit; which is outsourced to Grant Thornton UK LLP. - The chief actuarial function; which is outsourced to City Actuaries LLP.

-- An actuarial support function; which is provided by Mazars LLP. - Investment management; which is provided by Mercers LLC. - Insurance distribution; which is outsourced to Warranty Services Ltd (a wholly-owned subsidiary). - Claims management; which is outsourced to Warranty Services Ltd (a wholly-owned subsidiary). - Intra-group employment and infrastructure management services; which are outsourced to Accelerant Services UK Ltd (a group company).
+- Internal audit; which is outsourced to Grant Thornton UK LLP. - An actuarial support function; which is provided by Mazars LLP. - Investment management; which is provided by Mercers LLC. - Insurance distribution; which is outsourced to Warranty Services Ltd. - Claims management; which is outsourced to Warranty Services Ltd. - Intra-group employment and infrastructure management services (including the Chief Actuarial function); which are outsourced to Accelerant Services UK Ltd (a company within the Accelerant group).